 Regulations on international trade are a different story, as populists on both the left and right often vow to protect domestic workers or business interests from foreign competition.
-To capture these effects, we include variables for taxes on international trade, measured as a share of total government revenue; mean tariff rates, calculated for all traded goods; and economic globalization, an index summarizing levels of trade and financial globalization in a country (with higher scores indicating greater liberalization).
+To capture these effects, we include variables for taxes on international trade, measured as a share of total government revenue (World bank 2020); mean tariff rates, calculated for all traded goods (World bank 2020); and economic globalization, an index summarizing levels of trade and financial globalization in a country, with higher scores indicating greater liberalization (Gygli et al. 2019).

 Social inclusion and exclusion.

 Another set of outcomes assesses the inclusive or exclusive orientation of different populisms.
 Many right-wing populists call for the restoration of the "traditional" family, to the detriment of women and sexual minorities, whereas left-wing populists often seek to expand rights and participation for these groups.
-We analyze three measures of women's rights and political participation: the first is the share of seats in a country's lower or unicameral legislative chamber held by women; the second, from V-Dem, considers whether political power and influence is distributed equally between men and women (with higher scores indicating greater equality); and the third, also from V-Dem, rates gender equality in respect for civil liberties (access to justice, property rights, freedom of movement, and freedom from forced labor, again with higher scores indicating greater equality).
+We analyze three measures of women's rights and political participation: the first is the share of seats in a country's lower or unicameral legislative chamber held by women (Coppedge et al. 2020; IPU 2022; World Bank 2020); the second, from V-Dem, considers whether political power and influence is distributed equally between men and women (with higher scores indicating greater equality); and the third, also from V-Dem, rates gender equality in respect for civil liberties (access to justice, property rights, freedom of movement, and freedom from forced labor, again with higher scores indicating greater equality).

 Two additional variables consider the legal and political status of sexual minorities.
-An index of legal inclusion refers to the protection and empowerment of lesbian, gay, and bisexual (LGB) people, with higher scores reflecting greater recognition of LGB rights.
+An index of legal inclusion refers to the protection and empowerment of lesbian, gay, and bisexual (LGB) people, with higher scores reflecting greater recognition of LGB rights (Flores and Park 2018).
 These laws range from decriminalization of homosexuality and non-discrimination in employment to legal marriage recognition and adoption rights for same-sex couples.
 Another measure, from V-Dem, describes the distribution of political power between heterosexuals and LGBT people, with higher scores reflecting greater parity.

-We test whether populist rule affects ethno-racial discrimination using a variable from the Ethnic Power Relations dataset that gives the size of discriminated ethnic groups as a share of the total population, where discrimination refers to active, intentional, and targeted unjust treatment of group members by the state.
+We test whether populist rule affects ethno-racial discrimination using a variable from the Ethnic Power Relations dataset that gives the size of discriminated ethnic groups as a share of the total population, where discrimination refers to active, intentional, and targeted unjust treatment of group members by the state (Bormann et al. 2021).
 We also consider animus toward foreigners.
 Right-wing populists may seek to restrict immigration, which they argue corrupts the nation, corrodes its values, or takes jobs from citizens.
-A measure of migrant stock as a percentage of the population explores this possibility.
+A measure of migrant stock as a percentage of the population (United Nations 2019) explores this possibility.
 An analogous variable gives the share of refugees in a country.